greenpeace/planet4-docs/docs/development/contribute.md

 Thank you for thinking of contributing to Planet4! 💚

-The next few chapters will guide will get you through the very basic things you need to get started.
+The next few chapters will guide you through the very basic things you need to get started.

 ## Development